AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
->To fully test or leverage your landing page, you cannot copy this link directly into a web browser or into your deliveries.
+>To fully test or leverage your landing page, you cannot copy-paste this link directly into a web browser or into your deliveries.
 Instead, use the [Simulate content](#test-landing-page) function to test it, and follow the steps described in [this section](lp-use-cases.md) to make proper use of your landing page.

 ![](assets/lp-published.png)